PeterYe2003/database-take-home/solution.md

 Second optimization is to connect the nodes in a chain $0 \to 1 \to 2 \to ... \to 90$.
 This way, after we hit node 0, we start on the optimal path.

 For nodes > 7, we also give them a low chance to be sent back to 0.
 This is good, because 7,...,15 is strictly worse than a walk that goes from 7,0,1,...,6.
-Also, the best possible median is 8 (will justify in results), so we want to maximize P(path length <= 8), and overall success ratio.
-Looping to 0 increases the chance of getting a short path, but decreases the chance we succeed in finding the node (as we will have more loops in our path, so we might not reach larger nodes before 10k steps).
+Also, the best possible median is 8 (will justify in results), so for any node > 7, looping back to 0 increases the chance of getting a short path, but also slightly decreases the chance we succeed in finding larger nodes greater than it
+(as we will have more loops in our path, so we might not reach larger nodes before 10k steps).

 ### Implementation Details